fxllingstar/fxllingstar/README.md

 * Create a simple app that pulls information about countries from APIs.
 * Start learning **Frontend frameworks (React/Svelte)**.

+# Side Note:
+Yes, some of the code is written by AI, NO It does not write all the code, about 93% is written by ME, I only use it if I am stuck,and can't find a solution.

 ---
 Feel free to reach out via email: **maxiefeseymen@gmail.com**.
 (Please use the subject line **[GitHub Inquiry]** to avoid the spam filter.)